Elbow instability in children

 • Splinting to immobilize and promote healing

-• Physical therapy and rehabilitation
+• Physical therapy (PT) and rehabilitation

-When elbow instability starts to affect your child’s normal activities, we may recommend surgery to repair damaged muscles, tendons or ligaments.
+Arthroscopic surgery - When elbow instability starts to affect your child’s normal activities, we may recommend surgery to repair damaged muscles, tendons or ligaments.
 If surgery is needed, our surgeons offer a minimally invasive arthroscopic approach.

 Frequently Asked Questions